For many, being a superhero is something they fell into by accident. For others, it's a calling. But for these

 - Captain Nathaniel Adam of the United States Air Force, better known as Captain Atom.
 Interestingly, Captain Atom did not start this way: he was a full-time soldier who received his powers as the result of an experiment, and was ordered by the military into infiltrating the superhero community to spy on them a keep them in check.
 However, as can be expected, Captain Atom eventually did grow to appreciate his role as a superhero, but not without serious conflict between both aspects of him.
 This is explored heavily in Justice League Unlimited.

 - John Stewart, aka Green Lantern, is a former member of the United States Marine Corps.
 Originally, John's backstory had him as merely an architect before becoming a Green Lantern.
 The DCAU re-imagined him as a Marine veteran, and this version proved popular enough that his DCU incarnation was retconned to have been a Marine as well (which leaving his existing backstory intact; he became an architect after returning to civilian life).
 In his modern incarnation, his training in the Corps has been a defining part of his character and has served him in his job as a superhero.
-His experience as a sniper helped him take down Sinestro Corps member Bedovian by sniping him three sectors away, and in the Justice League animated series, he battled alongside US Army soldiers in WWII when he didn't have access to his ring's powers.
+His experience as a sniper helped him take down Sinestro Corps member Bedovian by sniping him three sectors away, and in the Justice League animated series, he battled alongside US Army soldiers (among them, Sgt.
+Rock himself) in WWII when he didn't have access to his ring's powers.

 - While Hal Jordan has always been a former Air Force pilot, his The New Frontier incarnation is the one that most fits this trope.
 His experiences as a pilot during the Korean War heavily influenced his attitude towards his later job as a test pilot and his role as the newest Green Lantern of Earth's sector.
 Hal's character is a typical hotheaded ace flyboy, similar to Chuck Yeager.